-since DC homeowners rarely take cases of official wrongdoing related to small construction projects to court, at least beyond the Office
+Our legal appeals have been unusual, since DC homeowners seldom take cases of official wrongdoing related to small construction projects to court beyond the DC Office

 of Administrative Hearings (OAH) level.
-At OAH, appeals are free and homeowners

-generally represent themselves.
-Homeowners have trouble identifiying abuse of authority in permitting in the context of a zoning scheme that cannot be described as user-friendly to ordinary consumers, and can seldom
+Ordinary homeowners tend to have difficulty identifiying abuse of authority in permitting in the context of a zoning scheme that isn't user-friendly, and can

 In the tree house case, court mediation has failed twice in the last two years, at OAH and the DC Court

 of Appeals.
-Simply put, DDOT will not agree to let the tree house alone until the Yee girls have grown up enough to tire of playing in it - the parents have not pushed for damages to settle the matter.
-Ellen and
+Simply put, DDOT has not been willing to agree to let our kids fort alone until our girls have grown up enough to tire of playing in it: we have not asked for damages to settle the matter.
+We filed a complaint in US

 District Court under the Federal Computer Fraud and Abuse Act (CFFA), only after DDOT rejected mediation at OAH in 2017, although the lead judge had already lined up a mediator.